-- Hepatitis A is the most common type of viral hepatitis occurring world-wide, often in epidemics. - The disease is commonly seen in children and young adults. - Spread of infection is mainly by the faeco-oral route and arises from the ingestion of contaminated food or water. - Overcrowding and poor sanitation facilitate spread. - There is no carrier state. - More than 90% of the adult population in many developing countries shows evidence of previous hepatitis A infection.
-Travelers from developed countries who enter endemic areas are particularly susceptible. - Patients are most contagious in the 1 to 2 weeks prior to the onset of clinical disease.
+- Hepatitis A is the most common type of viral hepatitis occurring world-wide, often in epidemics. - The disease is commonly seen in children and young adults.
+Older people are less vulnerable to have the disease than younger, due to their strong immunity they gain by time.. - Spread of infection is mainly by the faeco-oral route and arises from the ingestion of contaminated food or water. - Overcrowding and poor sanitation facilitate spread. + no proper control on food and drinks. - There is no carrier state.
+Continuous, high transmission More than 90% of the adult population in many